m99719825/camunda-example/example-approvalprocess/README.md

 ![DMN-table](./img/DMN-table.png)

 ## Get started
-To startup the vacation-request example.approval type `mvn spring-boot:run` on the console or execute the Java class `VacationRequestApplication` from within your IDE.
+To startup the example approval-process type `mvn spring-boot:run` on the console or execute the Java class `VacationRequestApplication` within your IDE.
 Please consider, that this project requires to run the Immutables annotation processor, which can be activated in your IDE via [Using annotation processor in IDE](https://immutables.github.io/apt.html).